 It is important to have an experienced attorney to help you review the insurance policy to determine how much compensation you may be able to pursue.

-Filing a Claim if Your Pet Dies in the Accident
+Filing a Claim in Texas if Your Pet Dies in the Accident

 Recovering compensation for a pet that dies in a car accident may be more complex than filing a claim for vet bills.
 Remember that Texas law classifies pets as property, so the insurance company is only legally required to pay the fair market value or the cost to replace your property.